tirupati17/tirupati17.github.io/_posts/2018-08-12-wreely-app-architecture.md

 <h3> Setup base class and protocols for in-built view controllers and UI classes </h3>

-As we know swift is protocol oriented programming (POP) rather than object oriented programming(OOP) which gives him ability to do more with protocol declaration.
+As we know swift is protocol-oriented programming (POP) rather than object-oriented programming(OOP) which gives him the ability to do more with protocol declaration.

 We can:
 1. Inherit protocols
 2. Create extension
-3. Even type cast it
+3. Even typecast it

 In Wreely I have used protocols for each view controller via `view` and `presenter` as both confirming to each other protocol and calling protocol methods whenever necessary.

-Let me give you simple example of WSOTPView module which contain below files.
+Let me give you simple example of WSOTPView module which contains below files.
 1. WSOTPProtocol.swift
 2. WSOTPView.swift
 3. WSOTPPresenter.swift
 4. WSOTPCell.swift

-Check below WSOTPProtocol implementation where `WSOTPViewProtocol` and `WSOTPPresenterProtocol` initiated which will later adopted by WSOTPView and WSOTPPresenter respectively
+Check below WSOTPProtocol implementation where `WSOTPViewProtocol` and `WSOTPPresenterProtocol` initiated which will later adopt by WSOTPView and WSOTPPresenter respectively

 {% gist 3f8bb367e096c83e9689155eccb49dee %}